 Who's your favourite Beatle?

-Band refuses to accept suggestion they should be role models and quit smoking
+Band refused to accept suggestion they should be role models and quit smoking

 The Beatles were the biggest band in the world in 1964, and they had finally come to Toronto.

 After their first Canadian stadium show in Vancouver on Aug.
-22 and playing dates in the United States, they reached Maple Leaf Gardens on Sept.
+22 that year and playing dates in the United States, they reached Maple Leaf Gardens on Sept.
 7.